wcxve/elisa/README.md

 **`elisa` is an efficient library for spectral analysis in high-energy astrophysics.**

-The aim of `elisa` is to offer astronomers a modern and efficient tool to explore and analyze the spectral data.
+The aim of `elisa` is to provide a modern and efficient tool to explore and analyze the spectral data.
 It is designed to be user-friendly and flexible.
 The key features of `elisa` include:

 - **Easy to Use**: Simple and intuitive interfaces
 - **Robustness**: Use the state-of-the-art algorithm to fit and test models